jqueuniet/netbox-go/apiv4_1/docs/VMInterface.md

 ### NewVMInterface

-`func NewVMInterface(id int32, url string, displayUrl string, display string, virtualMachine BriefVirtualMachine, name string, l2vpnTermination NullableBriefL2VPNTermination, created NullableTime, lastUpdated NullableTime, countIpaddresses int32, countFhrpGroups int32, ) *VMInterface`
+`func NewVMInterface(id int32, url string, virtualMachine BriefVirtualMachine, name string, l2vpnTermination NullableBriefL2VPNTermination, lastUpdated NullableTime, countIpaddresses int32, countFhrpGroups int32, ) *VMInterface`

 NewVMInterface instantiates a new VMInterface object This constructor will assign default values to properties that have it defined,